Evolution of the Global Network of Regional Sustainable Energy Centers (GN-SEC)

 Therefore, UNIDO in partnership with sub-regional economic communities/organisations (RECs) and their Members States (MS), is establishing the Global Network of Regional Sustainable Energy Centers (GN-SEC), an innovative south-south and triangular multi-stakeholder partnership to accelerate the energy and climate transformation in developing countries.
 Since 2010, UNIDO assists RECs in the establishment and operation of sub-regional sustainable energy promotion centres.

 The gradually expanding partnership comprises a sub-network of centers for the African and the Arab region (in cooperation with the EAC, SADC, ECOWAS, and the Arab League) and a sub-network for Small Island Developing States (in cooperation with SIDS DOCK, CARICOM, and SPC).
 Currently, the network is expanding to Central America, Central Asia and the Himalaya-Hindukush region.
-The network includes also two more specialised south-south solar and small-hydro technology promotion centers established in partnership with the Government of China.
+The network has approval by more than ninety Ministers of Energy and/or Heads of State.

 Centres in the preparatory phase: